AdobeDocs/experience-manager-65.en/help/assets/asset-reports.md

 1. Open the **[!UICONTROL DAM Report Purge Service]** configuration.
 1. Specify the frequency (time interval) for the purging service in the `scheduler.expression.name` field.
 You can also configure the age and the quantity threshold for reports.
 1. Save the changes.

+# Troubleshooting information, tips, and limitations {#best-practices-and-limitations}

+* If some reports or numbers in the reports are not available or as expected, ensure that [!UICONTROL Day CQ DAM Event Recorder] service is enabled.

+* Remove the reports that are no longer required.
+Use the configuration options in the DAM Report Purge service to configure the criteria to purge reports.

+* If the Disk Usage Report does not generate and you are using [!DNL Dynamic Media], ensure that all assets are proceed correctly.
+To resolve, reprocess the assets and then generate the report again.